 Without the right tools, moving to any new city can be very stressful and challenging.
 Living in Sunnyvale, California could be a fulfilling experience for anyone who puts in the time to do the research required.
 To help you find the best places to live in and around Sunnyvale, AreaVibes has created a livability score using key metrics like crime, weather, education, employment, housing and more.

-Using data and statistics Sunnyvale has received a livability score of 81/100.
-This score is ranked in the 95th percentile when compared to all other cities.
-Clearly, Sunnyvale is doing something right, as this score ranks well above the average of most cities.
-The cherry on top is that Sunnyvale also ranks in the top 10 percent of all cities.
-Based on the rankings for each individual category, Sunnyvale has received high marks for amenities (A+), crime (A+), weather (B+), education (B), employment (B+) and housing (B).
+With a livability score of 81 out of 100, Sunnyvale is ranked #1,280 in the United States and #54 in California.
+This is a terrific score, as Sunnyvale ranks well in multiple categories!
+This city is also ranked in the top 10 percentile of all cities across the USA.
+If we dig down a little deeper into each category within the livability score, we see that Sunnyvale has higher than average scores for the following: amenities (A+), crime (A+), weather (B+), education (B), employment (B+) and housing (B).
 There is at least one category that did not score well in Sunnyvale.
 The following was graded with a less than perfect score: cost of living (F).

 Location, location, location - possibly the three most important words in your search for a new place to live.
 Fortunately, in Sunnyvale, there is no shortage of amazing local amenities and interesting things to do.
 Some of the notable things to do include: Rooster T Feathers Comedy Club, The Lace Museum, and Golfland USA.

 Low violent crime (murder, rape, robbery, assault) is a must for most people when searching for a new area to live.
 At 117 crimes per 100,000 residents, Sunnyvale has a violent crime rate that is far below the national average.